alvintjw/ChatApp/README.md

 ## Overview

 This project demonstrates the creation of a simple real-time chat application using React on the client side and Node.js with Express and Socket.IO on the server side.
 The application allows users to join a chat room by providing their name and room name.
 The interaction between the client and server is handled using WebSockets, which facilitates real-time, bi-directional communication.
-This Project serves for me to learn the following things: React, Node.js, Real Time Chat Feature as well as deployment.
+This Project serves for me to learn the following things: React, Node.js, Real Time Chat Feature as well as Deployment using Railway and Netlify.
+If you want to test the chatApp without cloning the repo, simply click [here](https://alvinreactchatapp.netlify.app/).

 ## Features